Jambukeswarar Temple, Trichy – Timings, Water Lingam & Travel Guide

 Q. What is the dress code for Jambukeswarar Temple?

-Q. Are phones allowed in Jambukeswarar Temple?
+Q. Are phones allowed inside Jambukeswarar Temple?

 Share Your Thoughts – We’d Love to Hear From You!